Aberdeen Parish, New Brunswick

-Aberdeen is a civil parish in Carleton County, New Brunswick, Canada, located in the interior east of the Saint John River.
-It comprises two local service districts (LSD), both of which are members of the Western Valley Regional Service Commission (WVRSC).
+Aberdeen is a geographic parish in Carleton County, New Brunswick, Canada, located in the interior east of the Saint John River.

+Prior to the 2023 governance reform, for governance purposes it was comprised two local service districts (LSD), both of which were members of the Western Valley Regional Service Commission (WVRSC).

-The Census subdivision of Aberdeen Parish shares the civil parish's borders.
+The Census subdivision of Aberdeen Parish shares the geographic parish's borders.
 Revised census figures based on the 2023 local governance reforms have not been released.

 Origin of name

 Aberdeen, Scotland was the source of many settlers of Glassville Settlement.
 Also possible is that the parish was named in honour of either the Earl of Aberdeen, a former Prime Minister of the United Kingdom who died shortly before Glassville was settled, or his youngest son Arthur Hamilton-Gordon, who was Lieutenant Governor of New Brunswick when the parish was erected.

 History

 Aberdeen was erected in 1863 from Brighton, Kent, and Peel Parishes.
 Most of the parish had formed the southeastern part of Kent, with Peel and Brighton providing a strip of territory along their northern edge.